hemmokarja/Remote-Dev-EC2-Environment/README.md

 5. **Remove All Resources with `destroy.sh`**:
   - Destroys all AWS resources created by Terraform.
   - Restores the original state of `~/.ssh/config`.

-## Custom Bootstrap Logic

-- Adjust the bootstrap logic by modifying `terraform/scripts/bootstrap.sh` as needed to suit your development environment requirements.

 ## Costs